 Indian childhood cirrhosis, non-Indian childhood cirrhosis, and idiopathic copper toxicity are probably identical disorders in which excess copper causes cirrhosis.
 All appear to be caused by ingesting milk that has been boiled or stored in corroded copper or brass vessels.
 Studies suggest that idiopathic copper toxicity may develop only in infants with an unknown genetic defect.

 Diagnosis usually requires liver biopsy, which shows Mallory hyalin bodies.

 For copper toxicity due to ingesting grams of copper, prompt gastric lavage is done.
-Copper toxicity that causes complications such as hemolytic anemia, anuria, or hepatotoxicity is also treated with either oral penicillamine 250 mg q 6 h to 750 mg q 12 h (1000 to 1500 mg/day in 2 to 4 doses) or dimercaprol 3 to 5 mg/kg IM q 4 h for 2 days, then q 4 to 6 h (see also see Guidelines for Chelation Therapy and copper salts in see Symptoms and Treatment of Specific Poisons ).
+Copper toxicity that causes complications such as hemolytic anemia, anuria, or hepatotoxicity is also treated with either oral penicillamine 250 mg q 6 h to 750 mg q 12 h (1000 to 1500 mg/day in 2 to 4 doses) or dimercaprol 3 to 5 mg/kg IM q 4 h for 2 days, then q 4 to 6 h (see also Table 4: Guidelines for Chelation Therapy and copper salts in Table 8: Symptoms and Treatment of Specific Poisons ).

 If used early, hemodialysis may be effective.

 Inherited copper toxicity results in accumulation of copper in the liver and other organs.
 Hepatic or neurologic symptoms develop.
 Diagnosis is based on a low serum ceruloplasmin level, high urinary excretion of copper, and sometimes liver biopsy results.
 Treatment consists of a low-copper diet and drugs such as penicillamine or trientine.